Post

 Building Small Tools Around Org

-At some point, I started wanting more than just storing information.
-I wanted to extract it in useful ways.
+Eventually, I wanted more than just storing information; I wanted to extract it in useful ways.

 One example was collecting all entries with a specific tag across multiple files.
 Instead of manually searching, I wrote a small helper: